-Table~\ref{tab:GreedyMultiHop} shows the pseudocode of our greedy polynomial time algorithm.
-Line $1$ finds large scale gains of all links by averaging small scale fading in time or frequency domain.
-Line $2$ assigns weight to each link.
-Line $3$ finds the shortest path between each sender and forwarder based on the assigned weights of link $2$.
-Line $5$ finds the active links.
-Line $6$ calculates the flow requirement among these links.
-Line $7$ initiates total power ($P_{tot}$), power allocation ($p_{ij}^m)$ and scheduling ($x_{ij}^m$) variables to zero for the greedy channel scheduling algorithm.
-We initiate an outer loop in line $8$.
-Line $9$ sorts the active links in each outer loop.
-Line $10$-$12$ calls the subroutine of Table~\ref{tab:GreedyScheduling} and checks if any link should be assigned a channel.
-The outer loop breaks at line $12$ if none of the active links becomes suitable to be assigned a channel.
+Algorithm~\ref{alg:GreedyMultiHop} shows the pseudocode of our greedy polynomial time algorithm.
+Operation~\ref{GM:Op1} finds large scale gains of all links by averaging small scale fading in time or frequency domain.
+Operation~\ref{GM:Op2} assigns weight to each link.
+Operation~\ref{GM:Op3} finds the shortest path between each sender and forwarder based on the assigned weights of operation~\ref{GM:Op2}.
+Operation~\ref{GM:Op5} finds the active links and operation~\ref{GM:Op7} calculates the flow requirement among these links.
+Operation~\ref{GM:Op8} initiates total power ($P_{tot}$), power allocation ($p_{ij}^m)$ and scheduling ($x_{ij}^m$) variables to zero for the greedy channel scheduling algorithm.
+We initiate an outer loop in operation~\ref{GM:Op9}.
+Operation~\ref{GM:Op11}-\ref{GM:Op14} calls the subroutine of Algorithm~\ref{alg:GreedyScheduling} and checks if any link should be assigned a channel.
+The outer loop breaks if none of the active links becomes suitable to be assigned a channel.
 This outer loop determines the channel scheduling ($x_{ij}^m$) variables.

-We obtain power allocation ($p_{ij}^m$) and routing path ($f_{ij}(l)$ variables from the optimization problem of Fig.~\ref{fig:ModifiedProblem} where scheduling variables ($x_{ij}^m$) are constants.
-Since we fix the integer variables of Fig.~\ref{fig:ModifiedProblem}, the total power minimization problem becomes a convex minimization program and can be solved in polynomial time~\cite{Boyd}.
+We obtain power allocation ($p_{ij}^m$) and routing path ($f_{ij}(l)$) variables from the optimization problem of~\eqref{fig:ModifiedProblem} where scheduling variables ($x_{ij}^m$) are constants.
+Since we fix the integer variables of~\eqref{fig:ModifiedProblem}, the total power minimization problem becomes a convex optimization program and can be solved in polynomial time~\cite{Boyd}.

-We assume one path (shortest path), i.e., no flow splitting, per session during the initial routing topology design of line $1$-$3$.
+We assume one path (shortest path), i.e., no flow splitting, per session during the initial routing topology design of operation~\ref{GM:Op1}-~\ref{GM:Op3}.
 This allows us to easily calculate the flow requirement of each link which we later use in the greedy scheduling algorithm.
-However, we consider optimal flow splitting in the final optimization of line $13$ of Table~\ref{tab:GreedyMultiHop}.
+We consider optimal flow splitting, based on the selected scheduling variables, in the final optimization of operation~\ref{GM:Op19} of Algorithm~\ref{alg:GreedyMultiHop}.